radumas/blog/_posts/2016-05-12-This-one-simple-line-of-code-could-make-your-map-mobile-responsive.md

 ```
-This however does work for me:
+//This however does work for me:
 <meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=no" />
 ```